CMU-SAFARI/Cache-Memory-Hog/README.md

 These cache and memory hog programs have been designed to hog cache capacity and main memory bandwidth.
 They do so by generating accesses to memory locations that are most likely to occupy specific cache locations.
 Hence, they tend to evict already present data in the cache.

-These programs are used to construct Figure 1 in Section 3 of the ["Application Slowdown Model"](https://users.ece.cmu.edu/~omutlu/pub/application-slowdown-model_micro15.pdf) paper by Subramanian et al., MICRO 2015.
+These programs are used to construct Figure 1 in Section 3 of ["The Application Slowdown Model"](https://users.ece.cmu.edu/~omutlu/pub/application-slowdown-model_micro15.pdf) paper by Subramanian et al., MICRO 2015.

 Please cite the following [work](https://users.ece.cmu.edu/~omutlu/pub/application-slowdown-model_micro15.pdf) if you use these programs for experiments in your research: